-Now that you've done the prep work, it's time to email a pre-health advisor to set up a meeting!
+We are looking forward to meeting you at the Academic Forum once you arrive on campus, and then setting up a meeting so that we can get to know you.
 Our advising meetings take place during business hours on weekdays.
 Please include your availability in the initial communication.